 - Add 1-2 tsp of cooled strawberry filling to the cupcake and top with the cut-off piece.

-- Frost with Classic American Buttercream and garnish with crushed freeze-dried strawberries.
+- Frost with this easy Vanilla Frosting and garnish with crushed freeze-dried strawberries.

 - If you don't have a cupcake corer: You can also use a pairing knife to cut a small hole in the middle of the cupcake.
 Make sure not to go all the way down to the bottom so the filling doesn't fall out when you take the liner off.
 Spoon 2 tsp filling into the cupcake and place the top back on before frosting.